Oslo: Sports

 Bislett Stadium during a friendly between Lyn Oslo and Liverpool F.C.

 Oslo is home to the Holmenkollen National Arena and Holmenkollbakken, the country's main biathlon and Nordic skiing venues.
 It hosts annual world cup tournaments, including the Holmenkollen Ski Festival.
 Oslo hosted the Biathlon World Championships in 1986, 1990, 2000, 2002 and 2016.
 FIS Nordic World Ski Championships have been hosted in 1930, 1966, 1982 and 2011, as well as the 1952 Winter Olympics.

 Oslo is the home of several football clubs in the Norwegian league system.
 Vålerenga, Lyn and Skeid have won both the league and the cup, KFUM-Kameratene entered the top division in 2024. while Mercantile SFK and Frigg have won the cup.
+Lyn og Frig a combined team has faced touring sides such as Aston Villa in 1926.

 Ullevål Stadion is the home arena for the Norway national team and the Football Cup Final.
 The stadium has previously hosted the finals of the UEFA Women's Championship in 1987 and 1997, and the 2002 UEFA European Under-19 Football Championship.
 Røa IL is Oslo's only team in the women's league, Toppserien.
 Each year, the international youth football tournament Norway Cup is held on Ekebergsletta and other places in the city.

 Due to the cold climate and proximity to major forests bordering the city, skiing is a popular recreational activity in Oslo.
 The Tryvann Ski Resort is the most used ski resort in Norway.
 The most successful ice hockey team in Norway, Vålerenga Ishockey, is based in Oslo.
 Manglerud Star is another Oslo-team who play in the top league.

 Bislett Stadium is the city's main track and field venue, and hosts the annual Bislett Games, part of Diamond League.
 Bjerke Travbane is the main venue for harness racing in the country.
 Oslo Spektrum is used for large ice hockey and handball matches.
 Nordstrand HE and Oppsal IF plays in the women's GRUNDIGligaen in handball, while Bækkelaget HE plays in the men's league.
 Jordal Amfi, the home of the ice hockey team Vålerenga Ishockey, and the national team.
 The 1999 IIHF World Championship in ice hockey were held in Oslo, as have three Bandy World Championships, in 1961, 1977 and 1985.
 The UCI Road World Championships in bicycle road racing were hosted 1993.

 Oslo is also home to the Oslo Pretenders Sportsklubb, a club that hosts a baseball, softball, basketball, and disc golf teams.
 The baseball team has won 21 Norwegian Cup Championships and 18 Norwegian Baseball League titles.
 They participate in the European Cup.

 Oslo was bidding to host the 2022 Winter Olympics, but later withdrew on 2 October 2014.